What happened to Venus de Milo?

 In the mid-40's during a redecoration of the club, members decided Venus must go.
 Some thought her old-fashioned, or overpowering or too conspicuous when the front door opened on her ageless glory.

-The statue was given to the former Cummings Art School to be studied, sketched and loved by students until 1954, when the school closed and the late Mrs. Alice McKee Cumming, widow of Charles Cumming, founder of the school, moved to Arizona.
+The statue was given (back?) to the former Cummings Art School to be studied, sketched and loved by students until 1954, when the school closed and the late Mrs. Alice McKee Cumming, widow of Charles Cumming, founder of the school, moved to Arizona.

 Venus then was hauled by truck to 4023 Cottage Grove, where Marjorie Wellborn Smith gave her an indoor home in her garage, then an outdoor niche formed by a chimney on the west side of the house.